Some U.S. politicians voice support for Cuba protesters as State Department calls for "calm"

 "The humanitarian crisis Cuba faces right now is yet another symptom of the incompetence and absolute cruelty of the Cuban tyranny," they wrote.
 "We know what freedom means for the Cuban people, and now, while the regime uses savage violence against the people peacefully demonstrating in the streets, the world has the obligation to stand with the brave Cuban people."

-Cuban President Díaz-Canel, like his predecessors did for decades before him, blames Cuba's economic malaise on the U.S. trade restrictions and sanctions imposed by President Trump.
+Díaz-Canel, like his predecessors did for decades before him, blames Cuba's economic malaise on the U.S. trade restrictions and sanctions imposed by former President Donald Trump.
 In his remarks on Sunday, he accused American officials and others in the U.S. of fueling the unrest in his small Caribbean nation by spreading anti-government propaganda.